Leptoquarks in Oblique Corrections and Higgs Signal Strength: Status and Prospects: Setup and Conventions

-Here $m_{\Phi}^2$ represent the usual (bare) mass terms of the LQs, present without EW symmetry breaking.
+Here $m_{\Phi}^2$ represent the usual (bare) mass terms of the LQs, present without EW symmetry breaking and $\varepsilon_{IJK}$ is the three-dimensional Levi-Civita tensor with $\varepsilon_{123}=1$.
 Note that $A_{\tilde 21}$ and $A_{3\tilde 2}$ have mass dimension one, while the $Y$ couplings are dimensionless.
 The LQ-Higgs interactions lead to additional contributions to the mass matrices.
 The mixing among them is depicted in Figure~\ref{fig:diagramm_HLQLQ_int}.

 Once the Higgs acquires a vacuum expectation value (vev) with $v\approx 174$ GeV, this generates the following mass matrices in the interaction basis

 such that

 This now parametrizes the mass terms in the Lagrangian, where $Q$ is the electric charge and we defined